Heungseon Daewongun: Retirement

 In 1874, King Gojong came of age.
 His wife, Queen Min, influenced his decision to "assume the full measure of royal responsibility", an action that forced the Daewongun into semi-retirement.

+Loss of eldest son 1881

+Daewongun's eldest son, Yi Jae-seon (posthumously known as Prince Imperial Waneun), was with a concubine.
+Due to an 1881 isolationist conservative plot to overthrow Gojong and install Yi Jae-seon as king but with Daewongun as the effective power behind the throne, this son was executed in October 1881.
+The plotters were associates of Daewongun but his involvement is not proved.

 Return to power

 The Daewongun enjoyed a brief return to power during the Imo Incident in 1882.
 On the second day of the mutiny, a group of rioters were received by the Daewongun, "who reportedly exhorted them to bring down the Min regime and expel the Japanese".
 King Gojong asked his father, the Daewongun to come to the palace.
 The Daewongun's appearance, escorted by 200 mutineers, "put an immediate end to the wild melee."
 Gojong gave the Daewongun "all the small and large matters of the government" and thus the Daewongun resumed his rule.
 Both Japanese and Chinese forces headed towards Korea to put down the rebellion, and Ma Chien-chung, a Chinese diplomat in Korea, decided that it was time to remove the Daewongun.

 The Chinese had three reasons they wanted to remove the Daewongun: First, he attempted to overthrow the pro-Chinese Min faction.
 Second, "he created a situation which invited the Japanese troops to Korea, thus precipitating the danger of a military conflict between Japan on the one hand and Korea and China on the other."
 And third, "the Taewongun [Daewongun]-inspired disturbance threatened the foundation of a lawfully constituted government in a dependent nation".

 Ma arrested the Daewongun on the charge of disrespect to the emperor for "usurping the power which the emperor had invested in the king of Korea".
 However, as he was the father of the king, he was dealt with leniently.
 One hundred Chinese soldiers escorted the Daewongun to a waiting Chinese warship, and from there to Tianjin.